EvitaKnits/hitch-hound/README.md

 - Adding a 'You don't have any issues assigned to you.' message on the Profile page.
 - Adding a 'You don't have any notifications yet.' message on the Notifications page.
 - Making a change so that creating an issue from a project auto-populates the project field, and upon saving, returns you to the project you were on.
 In this scenario if the issue created is ultimately from a different project than the one the user was on, then they are redirected to the issues listing page.
+- Changing issue severity sorting from A-Z to numeric
+- Removing the role dropdown and making the field read-only on the Profile page.
+- Removing the status field from the Create Issue page and auto-populating this value to 'Open'.

 ### Future Development
 These three stories were nice to haves if I found I had enough time to implement them.
 They are under Epic 4: Enhanced Issue Management.
 In the end, I only had enough time to implement the first story in this epic: 'Provide a Change History Log'.
 I completed all other stories in all other epics.